-How to Line Cabinets with Parchment Paper
+How (and Why) to Line Cabinets with Freezer Paper

 Parchment paper lining the inside of a cabinetPin

-Parchment paper keeps drawers and cabinets clean.
+Freezer paper keeps drawers and cabinets clean.
 It catches spills and leaks, and takes marks that otherwise would have ended up on the cabinet or drawer surface.

 This saves a ton of time on cleaning.
-Instead of having to clean spills and marks from these surfaces, I could just remove the parchment paper when I was moving out, leaving things as clean as when I’d moved in (sometimes cleaner).
+Instead of having to clean spills and marks from these surfaces, I could just remove the freezer paper when I was moving out, leaving things as clean as when I’d moved in (sometimes cleaner).

 This works well when you own, too.
 Especially in cabinets where there’s plumbing that can leak.
-Most leaks are slow, and parchment paper can collect a lot of moisture before letting it seep into the wood and start rotting it.
+Most leaks are slow, and freezer paper can collect a lot of moisture before letting it seep into the wood and start rotting it.

 And this is so easy to do.
 You don’t even really need to measure.
 I’ll show you with pictures how I do it.